Electrical design menu

 After the stringing is finished, you might still have some unstrung modules that will be colored red.
 If you want to string them, you would need to either use Custom stringing or just delete the unstrung modules.

 Another option is to combine several patterns on the same drawing by applying different stringing types.
-Let us first apply a single-row stringing pattern the steps are the same as before click the String PV area button, and you will be prompted to select the PV area boundary line, and to finalize press Space or Enter on your keyboard.
+Let us first apply a single-row stringing pattern.
+The steps are the same as before: click the String PV area button, and you will be prompted to select the PV area boundary line.
+To finalize, press Space or Enter on your keyboard.

-If there will be a need to remove strings, simply click the Destring modules button; You will be prompted to select the PV area boundary line, and to finalize press space or enter on your keyboard.
+If you need to remove strings, simply click the Destring modules button.
+You will be prompted to select the PV area boundary line.
+To finalize, press space or enter on your keyboard.
 After doing so the strings will be removed.

 Cabling